Quick Links

 FEEDS & SPEEDS Start with feeds and speeds recommended for material being machined

-COOLANT Coolant flow must be adequate to avoid intermittent quenching and to flush chips promptly, avoiding the recutting of hardened chips.
+COOLANT Coolant flow must be adequate to avoid intermittent quenching and to flush chips promptly,

 1. CHIPPED CUTTING EDGE Excessive feed Reduce Feed